astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/sycamour.md

 Theme song: [King Gizzard & The Lizard Wizard - Alter Me / Altered Beast I-IV](https://www.youtube.com/watch?v=ZBuWFn5gFE4)

-* Fought during Session 7 at the Sycamour Factory
+* Fought during Session 7 at the Sycamour Factory, captured by police
 * Injected with needles of "werewolf heroin" via a worn jacket, created by the Professor
 * "Rise from your grave!"